-METALS-Nickel slips for second day as speculative flows reverse
+METALS-Aluminium slips for second day as speculative flows reverse

 * LME/ShFE arb: bit.ly/2wZSAEz

-* Reuters Base Metals Poll: (Updates prices)
+* Reuters Base Metals Poll: (Recasts, updates with closing prices)

 By Eric Onstad

-LONDON, Nov 8 (Reuters) - The price of nickel slipped back further on Wednesday as investors judged its recent rally as mainly driven by speculators rather than supply/demand factors.
+LONDON, Nov 8 (Reuters) - The price of aluminium slipped further on Wednesday as investors judged its recent rally as being mainly driven by speculators rather than supply/demand factors.

 Other base metals were pressured by weak imports in top metals consumer China.